Grasia/WikiChron/README.md

 `python3 dump_parser.py data/<name_of_your.xml>`

 It will create a new csv file with the same name of your xml in the data/ dir folder.

+dump_parser.py also support several xml files at once.
+For instance, you might want to process all xml files in the data folder:

+`python3 dump_parser.py data/*.xml`